RaphaelKreft/RLisp/README.md

 In Addition to that RLisp also has more functionality such as Integer arithmetics to make RLisp more powerful and convenient to use in real-life applications.

+## Features

+A special feature that will be implemented in the next weeks will be the support for non-deterministic programming.
+This programming paradigm will be implemented via an "amb driver loop" and will free the programmer from the details how decisions are made.
+More details will follow.

 ## Usage